Course Catalog » Course Listing for Family & Community Medicine

 140.40 Advanced Inpatient Clerkship (6 units) Fall, Winter, Spring, Summer

-Instructor(s): M. Stafford Prerequisite(s): Medicine 110.
-For students who have done a longitudinal third-year curriculum (e.g. PISCES, KLIC), we strongly recommend completing an inpatient consult month (1B) before starting FCM 140.40.
+Instructor(s): M. Stafford Prerequisite(s): MEDICINE 110.
+For students who have done a longitudinal third-year curriculum (e.g., PISCES, KLIC), we strongly recommend completing an inpatient consult month (1B) before starting FAM CM MED 140.40.
 If you have specific questions about your level of preparation for this rotation, please contact Dr Margo Vener.

 Restrictions: To enroll in this course, you must also have contacted Dr Vener and let her know that you are considering Family Medicine residency.
 Activities: Direct - Clinical Experience/Patient Contact